hyundai-robotics/doc-hi6-operation/book.md

 You can set the method of using the controller's general input/output signals.

-1. Touch the \[2: Control Parameter &gt; 2: Input/Output Signal Setting &gt; 6: FB Block Allocation\] menu.
+1. Touch the `2: Control Parameter  - 2: Input/Output Signal Setting  - 6: FB Block Allocation` menu.

-2. Set the connection with the DIO block of the selected FB address, and then touch the \[OK\] button.
+2. Set the connection with the DIO block of the selected FB address, and then touch the `[OK]` button.

     ![](../../../_assets/tp630/ctrl-dio-blockassign_eng.png)